-Once the connection configurations created in TNCremo have been set up, they can be shared among all PC tools for building up a connection.
+Once the connection configurations have been set up, they can be shared among all HEIDENHAIN PC tools for establishing a connection.

 This also applies to applications that are using the HEIDENHAIN DNC component from RemoTools SDK for communication.
 There is no need to adapt existing customer applications.